 Banner’s ongoing success was accompanied by a continuous, organic growth of the production facilities, adding or extending hall after hall until the complex filled the site that had seemed ever so spacious when the company moved here from a smaller place in 1959.
 These developments led to a heterogeneous production environment.
 “This confronts us with significant challenges, particularly concerning intra-logistics issues, such as scheduling for the maturing chambers,” says Franz Dorninger, technical director at Banner.
 “We contemplated various ways to overcome this problem, including relocating to new premises.”

-It was then that Siemens PLM Software, a leading supplier of product lifecycle management (PLM) software, suggested using the Plant Simulation solution in the Tecnomatix® portfolio to optimize the internal material flow.
+It was then that Siemens Digital Industries Software, a leading supplier of product lifecycle management (PLM) software, suggested using the Plant Simulation solution in the Tecnomatix® portfolio to optimize the internal material flow.
 The Tecnomatix portfolio includes software products for the digital factory mainly used by OEMs and suppliers to streamline their production lines but offers the scalability required to adapt to smaller applications.

 In mid-2015, Banner manufacturing engineers used a trial license of Plant Simulation to study the effects of reducing the number of assembly lines.
 “Modeling the fictitious exercise scenario was remarkably simple,” says Clemens Weiß, project manager at Banner.
 “The simulation results convinced our management of the benefits of simulation-based decision-making.”

 A few weeks and a brief software training later, Weiß started working on the simulation of a real-life scenario.
 “Experienced workers had suggested that further growth would not be possible with the existing maturing chambers,” says Christian Ott, head of information and organization at Banner.
 “Simply adding more of these voluminous installations would further increase our shortage of space, so we wanted to verify the experience-based intelligence.”